 - You can now either create a very simple bullet list or open an existing document which already contains a list.
 Remember to use your shortcuts!
 Ctrl + O to go to the Open screen in backstage view or Ctrl + F12 to bypass backstage view and display the Open dialog box.

 - Highlight all items within your list:

-- From the Spacing group use the up and down arrows to increase or decrease the Before and After spacing as needed.
+- From the Paragraph group, locate the Spacing section and use the up and down arrows to increase or decrease the Before and After spacing as needed.
 By default these increment by 6pt at a time.
 If you want to make it a different value, simply type in the spacing you’d like e.g. 8 and add the pt to the end for the measurement.

 - You will see the spacing is only being applied above the list and/or below the list, not in between each item.